 In fact, I must say that it was also good for me because I had a boost of six thousand euro more after the activation of the Academy communication.
 So I have fully compensated the cost of the training.

 What results did you obtain after attending the courses?
-What was your initial capital and the drawdown you had?
+What were your initial capital and the drawdown you had?

 The results I had now, as I just said, are about, more or less, exactly equal to 16800 euro more than when I started.
 I started with a capital of about forty thousand euro and so I used a technique suggested by Andrea Unger, to size the number of contracts on the stop loss of each strategy and so I dedicated only strategies that allowed me to stop more or less around 1000 euro because I wanted to dedicate 2.5% of my reference capital to my strategies.
 In reality, however, I did something a bit stranger: I put only twenty thousand euro on the broker, holding a bit in the back the other twenty thousand in case I had a higher drawdown.
 This also led me to set up systems that did not take too much of my account.
 Currently, the twenty thousand euro that were supposed to be held back have stayed there, held back, I am not using them, while those put on the interactive have become nearly 37.